 Just steps beyond the sleek, check-in area is a lounge that beckons weary travelers with leather sofas, ubiquitous wait staff and a massive, stone and wood fireplace open on four sides.
 In contrast to the gloom of many hotel lounges, natural light streams through skylights overhead, adding to the room’s openness.

 Order drinks from the bar, or if you wish to imbibe in more upscale beverages, cross the hallway to the Tasting Studio.
 The cozy outlet offers tastings of boutique wines from nearby McIntyre Vineyards.

-From the plush sofas, soft music and plentiful fruit trays in the spa waiting area to our 500 square-foot suite (soaking tub included), the Accista Spa experience is one of relaxation and elegance.
-The first floor of the two-story facility houses a reception area, retail space offering many of the fragranced products used during spa treatments, hair salon and women and men’s locker rooms.
+From the plush sofas, soft music, and plentiful fruit trays in the spa waiting area to our 500-square-foot suite (soaking tub included), the Accista Spa experience is one of relaxation and elegance.
+The first floor of the two-story facility houses a reception area, and retail space offering many of the fragranced products used during spa treatments, a hair salon, and women’s and men’s locker rooms.

 Monterey native son John Steinbeck once said, “Many a trip continues long after movement in time and space have ceased.”
 Though the Hyatt Monterey has a few kinks to be worked out, it offers enough of a quality experience to inspire guests to long revel in their vacation memories.

 The Hyatt Regency was kind enough to invite us to dinner at the Hyatt Carmel Highlands, overlooking Big Sur in nearby Carmel.
 Prepared by Executive Chef Matt Bolton, the three-course meal was fabulous.